bbc/rd-apmm-python-lib-mediatimestamp/README.md

   timestamps, which may be inclusive of neither, one, or both of its ends.

-For backwards comaptibility reasons the `mutable` versions of these classes can also be imported directly from the base level of `mediatimestamps`.
-It is recommended that all future code not use this method but instead use the `mediatimestamps.immutable` submodule.
+For backwards compatibility reasons the `mutable` versions of these classes can also be imported directly from the base level of `mediatimestamp`.
+It is recommended that all future code not use this method but instead use the `mediatimestamp.immutable` submodule.
 In most cases this will not require much change to existing code.
+In a future version of this code the version imported from the base level may change, though this will not happen without a major version bump.
+It is intended that the immutable version will always be available via the `mediatimestamp.immutable` module even if this change is made.

 In addition a submodule `mediatimestamp.hypothesis.strategies` is provided for those who wish to make use of these timestamps in code